Status: The Continuing Care Act received royal assent on May 31, 2022

-Ministry Responsible: Health
+Ministry responsible: Health

-Proposed changes were informed by feedback received during comprehensive reviews of Alberta’s continuing care system to ensure Albertans have access to high-quality care and support.
+Changes were informed by feedback received during comprehensive reviews of Alberta’s continuing care system to ensure Albertans have access to high-quality care and support.

-- establish a consistent approach and alignment of legislated requirements and services across the continuing care system for home and community care, supportive living accommodations, palliative and end-of-life care and long-term care and designated supportive living
+- establishes a consistent approach and alignment of legislated requirements and services across the continuing care system for home and community care, supportive living accommodations, palliative and end-of-life care and long-term care and designated supportive living

 - Taking steps to transform continuing care (March 28, 2022)

 Connect with us if you have questions about this act:

 Email: [email protected]